 By increasing the light, temperature, and humidity, you can give your plant the extra energy it needs to help stave off shock.

-- Use the right fertiliser
+Use fertiliser correctly

 You may need a pH test kit for this if you’re planning on keeping a lot of plants in water.
 If the pH isn’t correct then your plant’s ability to take in nutrients can be compromised.

 In my experience, Monstera are pretty easy going on this front, so it’s probably not necessary if you’re only planning on keeping your Monstera in water.
-I haven’t added any fertiliser bar fish poop.

 How to clean off your Monstera’s roots properly